1. Define a one-term project in the domain of artificial intelligence, either yourself, or with help of your supervisor;

 Organization and Location

 The project takes place in the 4th LP.
 There is no dedicated location for it.
 The participants will work on the machines in the basement or on their own machines.
-The duration of time spent on the project should be of about four to five weeks.
+The duration of time spent on the project should be of about four to five weeks full time.
 Each participant can work alone or collaborate with one other person, although we prefer groups of two people working together.

 In the presentation, you will shortly describe the background, your system (architecture and outline of your algorithms), and results.
 You should provide some kind of evaluation and ideally show a demonstration.